0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/README.md

 | PMC4392464 | PRJNA242298 | Results | BioProject | False  | Creation   | There were 133 and 50,008 contigs longer than 10,000 and 1,000 bp, respectively (Table 1).  | All assembled sequences were deposited in NCBI’s Transcriptome Shotgun Assembly (TSA) database (http://www.ncbi.nlm.nih.gov/genbank/tsa/) under the accession number PRJNA242298.  | Of the 140,432 contigs, 91,303 (65.0%) had annotation information (Additional file 1: Table S1).
 For contigs with lengths ≥1,000 bp, 94.7% had BLASTX hits.  |

-Then some approaches will be study like :
+Some approaches for an automatic classification of those has been studied :
+- Tokenization
+- Tfidf
 - Ngram
-- Embedding
+- Word Embedding
-- LSTM
 - Lemmatization
 - Stemming
-- Neural Network
+- Models :
-- Supervised Machine Learning models:
+  * LSTM
+  * CNN
+  * A simple neural network (2 dense layers)
   * SVM
+  * Complement Naive Bayes
+  * Gaussian Naive Bayes
-  * Naive Bayes
+  * Multinomial Naive Bayes
   * Random Forest
   * Logistic Regression